There are many ladybugs in Georgia, but the most common is Coccinella septempunctata, or the seven-spotted ladybug.

 The Thirteen-Spot Lady Beetle is the most common ladybug in Georgia.
 It’s reddish-orange with thirteen black spots on its back and two rows of six holes each on its wing cases.

-The Thirteen-Spot Lady Beetle can be identified by looking for a row of six black spots that run along the bottom edge of its wing cases.
+The Thirteen-Spot Lady Beetle can be identified by looking for six black spots along the bottom edge of its wing cases.

 Sometimes, this species will also have white dots around the edges of the wing cases and a white dot at the end of its antennae.

-The Thirteen-Spot Lady Beetle was once thought to be an invasive pest because they were so prevalent.
+The Thirteen-Spot Lady Beetle was once considered an invasive pest because they were so prevalent.

 They’re now known as helpful bugs because they eat aphids, scale insects, and leafhoppers.
 Aphids suck plant juices out of plants, causing them to wilt; Scale Insects secrete honeydew and use a hard shell for protection from predators; Leafhoppers are plant pests that suck plant juices out of plants’ leaves.